 Then the tsunami arrived, caused by an extremely large landslide near the fortress of Tauredunum, to the east of Lake Geneva.
 The wave was said to have measured up to 16m (52ft) in height, leaving a wake of destruction that swallowed up churches, houses and bridges, and killed many of Geneva’s inhabitants.

-Their acceptance, coupled with Switzerland’s continuing neutrality, saw the city become a hub for aid agencies, among them the Red Cross, which was founded in the city in 1864.
+Their acceptance, coupled with Switzerland's continuing neutrality, saw the city become a hub for aid agencies, among them the Red Cross, which was founded in the city in 1863.
 The League of Nations, predecessor of the United Nations, was established here in 1920.
-Although the UN moved to New York in 1945, Geneva is still home to its European office.
+Although the UN moved to New York in 1945, Geneva is still home to one of its European offices.

 Did you know?

-• The wristwatch was invented in Geneva by Patek Philippe in 1868.
+• The Swiss wristwatch was invented in Geneva by Patek Philippe in 1868.

 • Tim Berners Lee was living and working at CERN in Geneva when he invented the World Wide Web.